 2 Chronicles 20:29 “And the fear of God came upon all the kingdoms of the lands when they heard that the LORD had fought against the enemies of Israel.”

-You see, regardless of the dangers at hand, you have not been left alone to fend for yourself.
-Whether your concern is about your health and the uncertainty of your future, or you feel like you are having your freedoms taken away by oppressive leadership or financial security, the uncertainty of life is a continuous reminder that we are not in control.
+Regardless of all the dangers in life, God’s people have not been left alone to fend for themselves.
+Whether the concern is about bodily health, the uncertainty of the future, financial security, or loss of freedom—the uncertainty of life is a continuous reminder that we are not in control.

 Who is in Control?

-Control can be an extremely difficult prospect to consider.
-If you feel like you are in control of a particular situation then you think you can have some measure of determining the outcome.
+Control can be very difficult to measure.
+If you feel like you are in control of a particular situation then you think you can have some ability to determine the outcome.

-You might determine your diet thinking your are controlling your health future, only to find out later the things you placed your trust in didn’t stop the heart disease or cancer from occurring.
+Some try to moderate their diet thinking they are controlling their health, only to find out how the things they placed their trust in actually didn’t stop the heart disease or cancer from occurring.

-You might rule over your financial decisions with calculated risk and hopeful expectation, only to discover that other factors led to loss of capital and a financial future that is uncertain.
+Others might manage their financial decisions with calculated risk and hopeful expectations, only to discover that other factors led to loss of capital and a financial future that became uncertain.